yorevs/homesetup/README.md

 ### Starship Setup

 HomeSetup, now, bundles starship prompt.
 It's has an out-of-the-box configuration.
 For a full list of features and configurations please checkout the [Starship](https://starship.rs/) website.

 ## Uninstallation

 If you choose to uninstall HomeSetup and restore your old dotfiles, you can do so by issuing the following command in a shell:

-`# HomeSetup> ./uninstall.bash`
+`# HomeSetup $ ./uninstall.bash`

 The uninstaller will remove all files and folders associated with HomeSetup.
 The only folder that will remain is the **$HHS_DIR** (~/.hhs typically), whereas your configurations were stored.
 After a successful uninstallation, it is